Saya Woolfalk: Career

-Since serving as an artist-in-residence at the Studio Museum in Harlem from 2007 to 2008, Woolfalk has exhibited her work at the Museum of Contemporary Art, Chicago, Studio Museum in Harlem, Frist Center for the Visual Arts in Nashville, Weatherspoon Art Museum, Greensboro, NC and the Contemporary Arts Museum Houston.
+Since she served as an artist-in-residence at the Studio Museum in Harlem from 2007 to 2008, Woolfalk has exhibited her work at the Museum of Contemporary Art in Chicago, Studio Museum in Harlem, Frist Center for the Visual Arts in Nashville, Weatherspoon Art Museum, Greensboro, NC and the Contemporary Arts Museum in Houston.
 She also participated in PERFORMA 09 and collaborated with friend Clifford Owens in his solo exhibition at PS1/MoMA in New York.

-Art critic Roberta Smith of the New York Times wrote in 2008 of Woolfalk's "Ethnography of No Place," that she developed with anthropologist and filmmaker Rachel Lears, “a little tour de force of performance, animation, born-again Pattern and Decoration, soft sculpture and anthropological satire.”
+Art critic Roberta Smith of the New York Times wrote in 2008 of Woolfalk's "Ethnography of No Place", that she developed with anthropologist and filmmaker Rachel Lears, “a little tour de force of performance, animation, born-again Pattern and Decoration, soft sculpture and anthropological satire.”

-In the New York Times, art critic Holland Cotter wrote of Woolfalk's Empathics in her piece "Chimera," at Third Streaming Gallery in 2013, "These sculptural figures, with their blossom heads, are fantastic but, as with all fundamentally spiritual art, a complex moral thread runs through the fantasy."
+In the New York Times, art critic Holland Cotter wrote of Woolfalk's Empathics in her piece "Chimera", at Third Streaming Gallery in 2013, "These sculptural figures, with their blossom heads, are fantastic but, as with all fundamentally spiritual art, a complex moral thread runs through the fantasy".

 In an Art Talk with AMMO Magazine, Woolfalk said, "I create fictional worlds that are as immersive and full-scale as possible.
 I take elements from the real world and fold them into fantasy so that they are semi-recognizable to my viewers.
 My favorite part of building these places is when they start to almost make themselves.
-It gets really exciting when the logic of a project has become so clear that he project tells me what should happen next in the story."
+It gets really exciting when the logic of a project has become so clear that the project tells me what should happen next in the story."

 Curator Lowery Stokes Sims wrote in a Real Art Ways catalogue in 2013 that "Woolfalk is single-handedly guiding us back to the original promise of modern art.
 Suprematism and Constructivism in Russia, De Stijl in the Netherlands introduced formal devices such the elimination or blunting of figural reference, the use of simple geometric shapes and primary colors in the belief that these encourage a transnational, un-xenophobic perspective that would lead us to open-minded future.
 Therefore we underestimate Saya Woolfalk at our peril, because it is conviction such as hers that can move cultures and shift the meta-narrative."

-She has received awards including a Fulbright for research in Maranhão, São Paulo, and Rio de Janeiro, Brazil a Joan Mitchell Foundation MFA Grant, a New York Foundation for the Arts Fellowship, an Art Matters Grant in 2007 and has been an artist-in-residence at the Newark Museum, University at Buffalo, Yaddo, Sculpture Space and Dieu Donne Papermill.
+She has received awards including a Fulbright for research in Maranhão, São Paulo, in Rio de Janeiro, Brazil a Joan Mitchell Foundation MFA Grant and from the New York Foundation for the Arts Fellowship, an Art Matters Grant in 2007.
+She has been an artist-in-residence at the Newark Museum, University at Buffalo, Yaddo, Sculpture Space (Utica) and Dieu Donne Papermill.
 With funding from the NEA, her solo exhibition, "The Institute of Empathy," ran at Real Art Ways Hartford, CT from the fall of 2010 to the spring of 2011.
 Her first major solo exhibition at a North American museum opened at the Montclair Art Museum in October 2012.